kanevk/markdown-cv/index.md

 Curious and open-minded individual, passionate about forming mental models for complex problems and writing software that solves them.
 Experienced in designing APIs, writing quality tests, working on data-heavy applications and doing hard refactorings.

 ### Strengths
- - Remote worker = communication + ethics + freedom
+ - Remote worker = communication, ethics, freedom
  - Practical = maximum efficiency with minimum effort
  - Openminded = listen more, talk less